-Customers with a primary Credit Card, ATM card / Debit card or phone banking number can register for and use Internet Banking.
+Customers with a primary Credit card, Debit card or Phone Banking number can register for and use Internet Banking.

 HSBC takes every precaution to keep your online experience safe.
 In a continued effort to safeguard online banking transactions, HSBC requires full 128-bit encryption for Personal Internet Banking use.
 Encryption is a process that transforms sensitive information into a string of unrecognizable characters before they are sent over the Internet and helps keep your information private between the bank's computer system and your Internet browser.

-You can register for Internet Banking at www.hsbc.co.in using your primary credit card, ATM / Debit card or phone banking number.
+You can register for Internet Banking at www.hsbc.co.in using your primary credit card, debit card or Phone Banking number.

 You will receive a confirmation immediately after registration.
 You should log on immediately using your Online Banking Username and Password.